abhishekkandel45/abhishekkandel45/README.md

 Passionate Creator and Developer
 --------------------------------

-🔭 I’m currently working on Computer Vision
+🔭 I’m currently working on Computer Vision <br>
-🌱 I’m currently learning ReactJS
+🌱 I’m currently learning ReactJS <br>
-👯 I’m looking to collaborate on research paper
+👯 I’m looking to collaborate on research paper <br>
-🤔 I’m looking for help with Github Opensource
+🤔 I’m looking for help with Github Opensource <br>
-💬 Ask me about Python
+💬 Ask me about Python <br>
-😄 Pronouns: He/Him
+😄 Pronouns: He/Him <br>
 ⚡I'm Secretly a Magician but I don't want world to know it🤣🤣

 * 🌍  I'm based in Nepal